Coat of arms of Ukraine: Description

 Historians have multiple interpretations of the origin of the symbol, including a falcon, an arched bow, the Holy Trinity, or an anchor.
 Depictions of a flying falcon with a Christian cross above its head have been found in Old Ladoga, the first seat of the Kievan Rurikids, of Scandinavian lineage.
 Such a falcon, along with a cross, are also featured on the coins of Olaf Guthfrithsson, a Viking king of Dublin and Northumbria.

 Falconry has been a royal sport in Europe for centuries.
-The gyrfalcon (known also as Norwegian falcon) was considered a royal bird and is mentioned (ukr.: рарог) in one of the earliest epics of Ruthenia, the 12th-century poem The Tale of Igor's Campaign.
+The gyrfalcon (known also as the Norwegian falcon) was considered a royal bird and is mentioned (рарог) in one of the earliest epics of Ruthenia, the 12th-century poem "The Tale of Igor's Campaign".

 Later images of the trident ("tryzub") among the Rurikids resemble more a bident or the letter "У", which also in the modern Cyrillic alphabet denotes the sound "u" as in "Ukraine" (though the Cyrillic alphabet at the time did not use this letter individually, using the digraph ОУ/ОѴ or its monogram Ꙋ instead).